Manifold Learning by Mixture Models of VAEs for Inverse Problems: Mixture of VAEs for Inverse Problems

 In order to reconstruct the ground truth image, we use our gradient descent scheme for the function \eqref{eq:objective_function} as outlined in Algorithm~\ref{alg:gd_manifold} for 500 iterations.
 Since the function $F$ is defined on the whole $\R^{128\times128}$, we compute the Riemannian gradient $\nabla_{\mathcal M}F(x)$ accordingly to Remark~\ref{rem:riem_grad_ex}.
 More precisely, for $x\in U_k$, we have $\nabla_{\mathcal M}F(x)= J (J^\tT J)^{-1} J^\tT\nabla F(x)$, where $\nabla F(x)$ is the Euclidean gradient of $F$ and $J=\nabla \mathcal D_k(\mathcal E_k(x))$ is the Jacobian of the $k$-th decoder evaluated at $\mathcal E_k(x)$.
 Here, the Euclidean gradient $\nabla F(x)$ and the Jacobian matrix $J$ are computed by algorithmic differentiation.
 Moreover, we use the retractions $\tilde R_{k,x}$ from \eqref{eq:retractions}.
 As initialization $x_0$ of our gradient descent scheme, we use a random sample from the mixture of VAEs.
 The results are visualized in Figure~\ref{fig:deblurring_reconstructions}.
 We observe that the reconstructions with two generators always recover the ground truth images very well.
 On the other hand, the reconstructions with one generator often are unrealistic and do not match with the ground truth.
 These unrealistic images appear at exactly those points where the chart of the VAE with one generator does not cover the data manifold.

 In order to better understand why the reconstructions with one generator often fail, we consider the trajectories $(x_n)_{n}$ generated by Algorithm~\ref{alg:gd_manifold} more in detail.
 We consider a fixed ground truth image showing a horizontal bar and a corresponding observation as given in Figure~\ref{fig:traj_gt_obs}.
 Then, we run Algorithm~\ref{alg:gd_manifold} for different initializations.
 The results are given in Figure~\ref{fig:deblurring_one_chart} for one generator and in Figure~\ref{fig:deblurring_two_charts} for two generators.
 The left column shows the initialization $x_0$, and in the right column, there are the values $x_{250}$ after 250 gradient descent steps.
 The columns in between show the values $x_n$ for (approximately) equispaced $n$ between $0$ and $250$.
 With two generators, the trajectory $(x_n)_n$ are a smooth transition from the initialization to the ground truth.
 Only when the initialization is a vertical bar (middle row), the images $x_n$ remain similar to the initialization $x_0$ for all $n$, since this is a critical point of the $F|_{\mathcal M}$ and hence the Riemannian gradient is zero.
-With one generator, we observe that some of the trajectories get stuck.
-This emphasizes the need for multiple generators.
+With one generator, we observe that some of the trajectories get stuck exactly at the gap, where the manifold is not covered by the chart.
+At this point the latent representation of the corresponding image would have to jump, which is not possible.
+Therefore, a second generator is required here.